Child Protection Policy

 |United Nations Convention on the Rights of the Child||The Convention on the Rights of the Child is the first legally binding international instrument to incorporate the full range of human rights—civil, cultural, economic, political and social rights.
 In 1989, world leaders decided that children needed a special convention just for them because people under 18 years old often need special care and protection that adults do not.|

-ALWS regards children as those who are under the age of 18, in accordance with the DFAT Child Protection Policy and LCA Child Safe Policy.
+ALWS regards children as those who are under the age of 18, in accordance with the DFAT Child Protection Policy, LCA Child Protection Policy and the United Nations Convention of Rights of the Child.

-Physical abuse includes actions that cause harm and injury to a child.
+Physical abuse refers to the use of physical force against a child that results in harm.
 Physically abusive behaviour includes shoving, hitting, slapping, shaking, throwing, punching, kicking, biting, burning, strangling and poisoning.
 This form of abuse may be intentional, the indirect consequence of physical punishment or aggression, or arise from neglect where the child is exposed to physically dangerous and life-threatening situations.

 Exploitation refers to one or more of the following: